khlam/windows/README.md

 - https://gist.github.com/IntergalacticApps/675339c2b805b4c9c6e9a442e0121b1d
 - https://github.com/Nummer/Destroy-Windows-10-Spying

+### Hosts
+This script will append to the system hosts file, blocking all requests by redirecting these host names to `127.0.0.1`.
+You can change the hosts it will append in [`hosts.txt`](./hosts.txt).
+The following host names are default.
+- config.edge.skype.com
+- nexusrules.officeapps.live.com
+- www.google-analytics.com
+- settings-win.data.microsoft.com
+- vortex.data.microsoft.com
+- wpad.lan
+- self.events.data.microsoft.com

 ### Chocolatey
 This script uses Chocolatey to automate updating and installing windows packages.
-You can change the packages it installs in `chocoInstall.txt`.
+You can change the packages it installs in [`chocoInstall.txt`](./chocoInstall.txt).
 The following packages are default.
 - vlc
 - firefox
 - keepassxc